 - ZINC – Found in wholegrains, nuts, seeds (especially pumpkin seeds, wheatgerm, legumes).

 I hope I have given you some insights on how to live a plant based lifestyle as healthily as possible.
 You may well be thinking that with all the possible deficiencies that it is not as great as it sounds, but this is simply not true.
 The plant based diet, when done correctly, is SO worth the effort and has been proven to be the healthiest in terms of disease prevention and longevity – plus, you will feel AMAZING too and also reap the following benefits of:-

 - BETTER IMMUNITY

 - LESS HORMONAL PROBLEMS

 - LOWER STRESS LEVELS

-Thank you for checking out this post.
-I hope it has helped you to understand how to convert to plant based eating the healthy way.
-If you have any questions regarding this then feel free to drop me a line below.
-Thanks again!
+Thank you for visiting Zestforever today.
+I hope it has helped you to understand how to convert to plant based eating the healthy way so you don’t miss out on nutrition.
+If you have any questions regarding this then feel free to drop me a line in the comments thread.